jaronw1/react-ajax-swapi-no-router/README.md

 To get set up:

 - Fork and clone this repo
-- Use `create-react-app .` to create a React app inside the current directory
+- Use `npx create-react-app .` to create a React app inside the current directory
 - Open VS Code.
 - Open a terminal in VS Code.
 - Start the React Dev Server.